Friday, December 27, 2019

 delivered!

 The project manager's Christmas present will be arriving a couple days after Santa has wrapped up from the very busy 24 hours of work today.
-The delivery arrangements had to be subcontracted due to the package dimensions being well over the maximum limits that Santa's sleigh capacity restrictions allow; in addition to the package exceeding the max limits of weight reindeer power, speed requirements dictate in order to meet the required schedule during the 24-hour Christmas present delivery cycle.
+The delivery arrangements had to be subcontracted due to the package dimensions being well over the maximum limits that Santa's sleigh capacity restrictions allow; in addition to the package exceeding the maximum limits of weight reindeer power.
+The speed requirements dictate the required schedule during the 24-hour Christmas present delivery cycle.

 Here's a Christmas story for today.
-Later in the month of September, a long-time Seashore Trolley Museum member, Ralph Littlefield, contacted me.
+Later in September, a long-time Seashore Trolley Museum member, Ralph Littlefield, contacted me.
 Ralph has had an interest in the restoration of the Narcissus for decades now and he had a potential lead for us to access vintage timbers that may be applicable for use in the Narcissus.
 The name of the lead was Steve King, of SelectWood in Portsmouth, NH.
 I passed the contact info on to the Museum shop's manager of the restoration of the Narcissus, Ernie Eaton.
-Ernie, in turn, contacted Steve and over a few weeks were able to arrange for an onsite visit to view potential vintage timbers located in Springfield, MA at Armster Reclaimed Lumber
+Ernie, in turn, contacted Steve and over a few weeks, arranged for an onsite visit to view potential vintage timbers located in Springfield, MA at Armster Reclaimed Lumber

 Reclaimed Lumber.

-One of the vendors that were also present during the site visit was Bruce Smith from Rex Lumber in South Windsor, CT.
+One other vendor was present during the site visit, Bruce Smith, from Rex Lumber in South Windsor, CT.
 Ernie learned that the vintage timbers came from a razed mill building in Thompson, CT.
 The building was built during the 1870s.
 After inspections and discussions, Ernie earmarked an 11.5" x 13.5", southern yellow pine, 40-footer.
 Over the coming days/weeks, details of specifications, milling options, shipping, etc., were worked out.
 The two 5" x 8", 37-foot-long-sills required for the Narcissus would be extrapolated from this one single massive 40-foot timber.
 Following is a series of images provided to us by the vendors of the timber.
-We are very grateful to everyone that has had a hand in making this wish come true and for providing photo documentation for the Narcissus files of the process.
+We are very grateful to everyone for making this wish come true and for providing photo documentation for the Narcissus files of the process.
 Thank you!

 Look at the growth rings on this majestic